 These days, there are plenty of great products to choose from, but there are also plenty of rip offs and substandard or not-as-good alternatives.

 When faced with multiple products that look more or less the same, I tried to dig in and determine any tie breakers to help decide.
 These included product innovation and continuous improvement, made in the USA, unique and stand out features, and customer service responsiveness.

 Who is it Right for?
 And Who is it Not Right For?

-You’re not going to get a stand-up swing for a 6 month old, nor are you going to get a full bucket swing for a 5 year old.
+You’re not going to get a stand-up swing for a 6 month old, nor are you going to get a full high back bucket style swing for a 5 year old.